Senior EU figures support Scotland’s EU membership

 All of the 32 local authorities voted to Remain – and with 62% of voters across the country, Scotland had by far the highest pro-EU vote of any UK nation.

-While Boris Johnson’s Tories, with the support of Labour, dragged Scotland out of the EU against our democratically expressed will, there is widespread support across Europe for Scotland re-joining the European family of nations.
+While the Tories, with the explicit support of Labour, dragged Scotland out of the EU against our democratically expressed will, there is widespread support across Europe for Scotland re-joining the European family of nations.

 Scotland is paying the price of a hard Tory Brexit we consistently rejected

-Just like with Tory governments we rejected in every election since 1955, Scotland is now forced to pay the price of a hard Brexit we never voted for.
+Just like with Tory governments we rejected in every election since the 1950s, Scotland is now forced to pay the price of a hard Brexit we never voted for.

 📉 Double the economic hit of Covid